Balancingrock/Swiftfire/README.md

 # Build websites in Swift.

-___Note: The Swiftfire [homepage](http://swiftfire.nl) usually lags the developments in HEAD.___

-_We have bit the bullet, and handed out the tag 1.0.0._

-_Our initial testing shows that Swiftfire does work, but the combinations ot be tested are near endless.
-Hence we have decided to up the version to 1.0.0, and handle any issues that might arise later asap._
+Swiftfire is a webserver that allows the injection of HTML code from a routine written in Swift.

 The Swiftfire webserver can be extended with functions and services written in Swift.
+The services are used to process a HTTP request, and the functions are used to prepare a response by processing the requested page or file.
 This makes it possible to create entire websites written in nothing else but HTML, CSS and Swift.
 No other languages, frameworks or external services necessary, with a minor exception for openSSL.

 To use Swiftfire as an end-user you need a MacOS computer capable of running at least MacOS 10.12.